 - Take the Exam

-- On exam day, bring a valid government-issued ID and follow Prometric’s test center rules.
+- Bring a valid government-issued ID and follow Prometric test center rules.

 - Receive Your Scores